aerial photography of grass field

 The Northern California Conference president at the time, George Butler was visiting and recommended building a larger church since Healdsburg College was bringing in more Adventists to the area.

-Drawing credit: Francis Etchell
+Drawing credit: Frances Etchell

 Healdsburg College Church